-To provide guidance to EMS personnel in situations where a valid DNR/POLST order is encountered.
-A valid DNR/POLSTorder should reflect the patient's personal views and wishes related to end of life decisions.
+To provide guidance to EMS personnel in situations where a valid DNR order is encountered.
+A valid DNR order should reflect the patient's personal views and wishes related to end of life decisions.

-A Do Not Resuscitate Policy/ Portable Medical Orders are tools to be used in the pre-hospital setting to set forth guidelines for providing CPR/resuscitation or for withholding resuscitation efforts.
-The purpose of this policy is to specify requirements for valid DNR/POLST orders and to establish a procedure for field management of these situations.
-A DNR/POLST policy shall be implemented only after it has been reviewed and approved by the Department of Public Health, in accordance with the requirements of Section 515.380.
+A Do Not Resuscitate Policy is a tool to be used in the pre-hospital setting to set forth guidelines for providing CPR/resuscitation or for withholding resuscitation efforts.
+The purpose of this policy is to specify requirements for valid DNR orders and to establish a procedure for field management of these situations.
+A DNR policy shall be implemented only after it has been reviewed and approved by the Department of Public Health, in accordance with the requirements of Section 515.380.